tyngw/markdown-table-editor/README.md

-# Markdown Table Editor
+# Interactive Markdown Table Editor

-A VS Code extension that provides a spreadsheet-like interface for editing Markdown tables.
+A VS Code extension that provides an intuitive interface for editing Markdown tables.

 ## Quick Start